dmmiedema/Clone-Sizes-From-Image/README.md

 # Input
 gray_scale_image  -   Gray scale image (2 dimensional array).
 If a 3D
-                      array is given as input (multi-channel image), the first layer is taken (assumed to correspond to color = red).
-threshold         -   Minimum grey scale value of positive pixels cell_size_pix     -   Size of a cell in pixels d_max             -   Maximum distance between cells within a clone in
+                      array is given as input (multi-channel image), the first layer is taken (assumed to correspond to color = red). threshold         -   Minimum grey scale value of positive pixels. cell_size_pix     -   Size of a cell in pixels. d_max             -   Maximum distance between cells within a clone in cell diameters.
-                      cell diameters.